Our Bylaws

 Sec.
 6.01 The affairs of the Corporation shall be managed by the Board of Directors, which shall have no fewer than 11 and no more than 19 members.
 The Board of Directors shall be elected by majority vote of the members present at the annual meeting.
 The Board of Directors shall consist of the President, Vice President, Secretary, Treasurer, and chairs of all Standing Committees.
 In addition there may be at large members at the discretion and in a number determined by the Board.

 Sec.
 6.02 Prior to the annual meeting, the Board shall decide how many members are needed to conduct the affairs of the organization and shall instruct the Nominating Committee as to its decision.
-The Nominating Committee shall then prepare a list of candidates and present it at the
+The Nominating Committee shall then prepare a list of candidates and present it at the annual meeting.
+Nominations shall also be taken from the floor providing the consent of the Nominee has been previously obtained.
+Candidates receiving the most votes from the members present shall be deemed elected.

 Sec.
 6.03 Board members shall be elected for a term of two years.
 All members of the Board of Directors shall be eligible for re-election at the end of their term of office.